 Instant Pot Instructions

-- Turn the Instant Pot to saute, add in the oil, and let heat.
+- Turn the Instant Pot to saute, add 1 tablespoon of oil, and let heat.

 - Pat the meat dry with a paper towel and then season generously with 1 teaspoon salt and ½ teaspoon black pepper.
 Add the seasoned beef to the inner pot and saute until golden brown on all sides.
 Once browned, remove the beef to a plate and set aside.

-- If your inner pot looks dry, add in a bit more oil.
+- If your inner pot looks dry, add in the additional ½ tablespoon of oil.
 Then add the diced onion and celery to the Instant Pot and saute for 2-3 minutes, until the onion begins to caramelize.
 Add the garlic, tomato paste, and dried thyme for the last 30 seconds of cooking just to toast the spices and tomato paste.

 - Add the beer to deglaze the pot.
 Use a wooden spoon to scrape any browned bits from the bottom of the pot.
 Let the mixture cook for 3-4 minutes.
 Turn the saute function off by hitting cancel.